afif95/nodejs-natours/README.md

 **Visibility**: Tours are visible to all users.

-**Map Integration**: Utilizes Mapbox to display different locations of each tour.
+**Map Integration**: Utilizes Leaflet to display different locations of each tour.

 ## Bookings
 **Booking Process**: Only regular users can book tours and make payments securely using the Stripe API.